allebone/help.omni.af.mil/docs/PEX/Training.md

 Phases can be created to organize your course into distinct sections which define various portions of your course.
 End of Phase can also be defined in the course to determine if specific event\(s\) requirements have been met

-1. Go to Mission Training Homepage > Setup > Phase Builder > select Squadron > Course name NOTE: Course must be a New Course
+1. Go to Mission Training Homepage > Setup > Phase Builder > select Squadron > Course name
+    * Course must be a New Course

 2. Click add Phase or right click in white space